Newport (steamboat): Large crowds at the Newport waterfront

 On Sunday, July 24, 1910, Newport transported in one trip, 500 persons to the dock at the Newport waterfront.
 A crowd of 1,500 people gathered at the dock to greet the new arrivals.
-A city marshall, M.B.
+A city marshal, M.B.
 Grant, had to clear a path through the crowd to allow the disembarking passengers to cross the dock from the steamer to the street.
 While doing so, Grant encountered Howard Bush, a merchant from Summit, Oregon, and asked Bush to step back.
 Bush refused, struck Grant a blow on his nose with a fist, and knocked Grant to the ground.

-Bush continued to attack Grant while the marshall was on the ground.
-Another marshall, Blattener, pulled Bush off Grant.
+Bush continued to attack Grant while the marshal was on the ground.
+Another marshal, Blattener, pulled Bush off Grant.
 Grant then subdued Bush with three blows of the billy club to Grant's head, lacerating him severely.
 Grant then arrested the by then submissive Bush, took him to jail, where his wounds were sewn up by a physician, Dr. Carter.
 Grant was charged with interfering with a police officer, and released on $100 cash bail with orders to appear before a justice of the peace the next morning.